MT-SNN: Enhance Spiking Neural Network with Multiple Thresholds: Experiments

-CIFAR10 and CIFAR100 are the static datasets evaluated in this paper.
-The datasets contains 50K training and 10K test images with 32x32 pixels.
+The CIFAR-10(100) datasets datasets contain 50,000 images for training and 10,000 images for validation with 32x32 pixels in 10(100) classes.
 Random horizontal flip, random rotation by 15 degree and random height, width shift by 10\% fraction are used as the data augmentation approaches.

-In training, SGD optimizer is adopted with 0.9 momentum, the learning rate is initially set to 0.1 and decay by 0.1 after 100 epochs, after 500 epochs, the peak accuracy is reported.

-The accuracy comparison on CIFAR10, CIFAR100 between SNNs with ST, SNNs with MT and the ANN counterparts are illustrated in Fig \ref{fig:st_mt_cifar10_cifar100}.
-It's observed that on both CIFAR10 and CIFAR100 datasets, all of the VGG-8, VGG-9 adn ResNet-20 models, all the time steps from 1 to 5, the accuracy of SNNs with MT outperforms SNNs with ST. And for all combinations except the ResNet-20 on CIFAR100, SNNs with MT can achieve close or even better accuracy at $time\_step=1$.

-The comparison between our results and previous state-of-the-art results of similar model architectures is listed in Table \ref{tab:cifar10_cifar100_dvscifar10_results}.
-The best accuracy of our proposed VGG-9 network are 94.74\% and 75.53\% respectively, with a 0.49\% and 1.29\% absolute accuracy improvement compared to the existed state-of-the-art results of simialr model architectures.
-Furthermore, the VGG-9 model can reach 94.71\% and 74.79\% accuracy when step is 2, which are already better than the previous state of the art results.
-Our implemented ResNet-20 network is not as good as the VGG-9 network, but still, on CIFAR10, the accuracy of MT-ResNet-20 can achieve 94.71\% accuracy at $time\_step=4$ and exceed the previous state of the art at $time\_step=3$.

-All the results on CIFAR10/CIFAR100 are from models trained by taking membrane as the output (See (A) of Sec \ref{sec:outputs}), as we found that SNNs taking membrane as output is superior to models taking spikes (See (B) of Sec \ref{sec:outputs}) as output on CIFAR10.
-And specifically for CIFAR100, it's difficult for model to converge if taking spikes and voting layer as output makes the model.